 - Coordinate with the Executive Director an updated roster of members, classes of membership, and current addresses of members;

 - Recommend to the Executive Committee and Board possible changes in office systems and technology as from time to time proposed by the Executive Director.

-- Take the role call and determine the presence of a quorum prior to the beginning of each business meeting and inform the President at the appropriate time.
+- Take the roll call and determine the presence of a quorum prior to the beginning of each business meeting and inform the President at the appropriate time.

 - Visit chapters assigned by the President.

 - Serve as Secretary/Treasurer for the NCSS PAC, whenever possible.

 - Serve on Conference Committee.

 - Have general charge of financial matter for NCSS.

 The NSPS Delegate shall attend the Annual and Fall Directors meetings of NSPS and the Area meetings as the official delegate of NCSS to NSPS and be the delegate on the Board of Governors of NSPS.
 In the event the delegate is unable to attend any official meeting of NSPS, the President or President-elect shall become the official delegate to the meeting.

 In addition and without limitation, the NSPS Delegate is charged with the following: